microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise4/README.md

     First we get a reference to the **UserActivityChannel** which is required to store user activities, by invoking the **GetDefault()** method.
 Then we create a new user activity using the **GetOrCreateUserActivityAsync()** method, which requires a unique identifier.
 This way, if an activity already exists, we'll be able to update it; otherwise we'll create a new one.

-    The behavior to implement now depends by the kind of application you're building:
+    The behavior to implement now depends on the kind of application you're building:

-    - If you want to update always the same activity so that Timeline will only show the most recent one, you can use a fixed identifier (like **Expenses**).
+    - If you want to update the activity to the latest one so that Timeline will only show the most recent activity, you can use a fixed identifier (like **Expenses**).
-    - If you want to track every activity as a different one, so that Timeline will display all of them, you can use a dynamc identifier.
+    - If you want to track every activity as a different one, so that Timeline will display all of them, you can use a dynamic identifier.

-    In our scenario we want to track as a different user activy each expense which gets opened, so we use as identifier the keyword **Expense-** followed by its unique identifier.
+    In our scenario each expense that gets opened we want to track as a separate user activity, that's why we will set the identifier to the keyword **Expense-** followed by its unique ExpenseId.

     Once we have the **UserActivity** object, we can start to populate it with: